Harry-Leepz/Sikhism-Project/README.md

 **Features present across the project,**

 - Navbar – Responsive, toggles to a hamburger menu at a width of 576pixels.
 Coloured grey for inactive pages and colored white for the currently active page.
-The main logo on the right acts also as a link back to the home page.
+The main logo on the left acts also as a link back to the home page.
 - Footer – Another smaller navigation menu for the user who wishes to navigate to the pages from the bottom, rather than having to scroll up.
 Social media links always opening in a new tab to the relevant page.
 - Large hero images to draw the user’s attention.
 All images are bright and colorful and used to add a humane feel across the project.
 The hero image on the landing page has a darker overlay to help the text stand out better.